monobasic/Angular-Reactive-Demo-Shop/README.md

 ### Security
 - FireBase Security Rules for Shop User / Admin

+#### General
+- All displayed prices are handled via a PriceComponent to simplify currency display/formatting

 ### Custom Express/MongoDB Backend
 Implementation started with a custom MEAN-architecture, which used a mLab-database.